 Latest Development in the IT and Technology Space

 The skills sought after by IT companies are changing rapidly.
-Accordingly, new and emerging skills, like analytics, big data, blockchain, cloud solutions in the form of AWS and Azure, CD/CI and SDN technologies are a few of the skills in demand.
-Simultaneously, if we talk about Oracle, SAP and Java project management, along with business analysis, the demand has exceeded the supply.
+Accordingly, new and emerging skills, like analytics, big data, blockchain, and cloud solutions in the form of AWS and Azure, CD/CI, and SDN technologies are a few of the skills in demand.
+Simultaneously, if we talk about Oracle, SAP, and Java project management, along with business analysis, the demand has exceeded the supply.

 With the consistent change in the industrial pace, companies demand specific skills for robotics, artificial intelligence, Internet of Things to develop and emerge.
 As the adoption of the mentioned technologies is increasing consistently, talents have to manage projects in those areas that require some catch-up time.